kingg22/ktorgen/samples/README.md

 This is a subproject of KtorGen dedicated to showing samples code and integration tests.

 All samples don't fetch or interact with any external service (real APIs).
-Can contribute to KtorGen test coverage.
+These samples contribute to KtorGen test coverage.
-The most *realistic* samples have tests with ktor client mocking.
+The most *realistic* samples have tests with Ktor client mocking.

 ## Contributing